Katherinedsc/data-science/README.md

 - Collaborated with other facilitators to coordinate resources and ensure a cohesive learning environment.

 **Intern @ Santander Bank (_01/2016 - 03/2016_)**
-- Conducted payment processing for loans, utilities, and credit cards.
+- Conducted efficient and accurate data entry, verification, and maintenance of customer records.
-- Facilitated customer follow-up, utilizing the in-house CRM system to update account details, resulting in a 20% reduction in unresolved queries.
+- Formulated clear responses to intricate financial inquiries, boosting customer satisfaction by 20% through effective communication.
-- Gathered valuable data through meticulous research and observation.
+- Completed 10+ time-sensitive projects, consistently meeting tight deadlines and achieving 100% project delivery success.